samabdullaev/LeetCode/NeetCode/Arrays & Hashing/Problem 1: 217. Contains Duplicate.md

         if n in hashset:
             return True
         ```
-    - If it is not, add the element to the hashset
+    - If it's not, add the element to the hashset

         ```
         hashset.add(n)